dola-basafi/test/README.md

 how to install :

-open terminal and change directory to directory laravel folder then type in terminal `composer install` after that copy .env.example , rename it to .env then change db connection variable adjust to your database , after that run php artisan migrate:fresh --seed, and run php artisan serve
+open terminal and change directory to directory laravel folder then type in terminal `composer install` after that copy .env.example , rename it to .env then change db connection variable adjust to your database , after that run `php artisan migrate:fresh --seed`, and run `php artisan serve`

 ## **Resful api list**